 From the Authentication list, select the authentication type:

-Windows credentials requires you to run GoLand on Windows in the same domain as the Microsoft SQL Server database.
+Windows credentials: connect by using your Windows domain creadentials.
+Requires to run GoLand on Windows in the same domain as the Microsoft SQL Server database.
 Works as the Single-Sign On (SSO).

 Kerberos: connecting by using Kerberos authentication.
 Requires a Kerberos server and authentication with